 Dr. Adil Najam

-Adil Najam is a leading global authority on environmental policy, global governance and international development.
-He was appointed Vice Chancellor (equivalent to University President in the US system) of the Lahore University of Management Sciences (LUMS), Pakistan and currently a Professor of International Relations, Earth and Environment at Boston University.
+Adil Najam is a leading scholar of environmental policy, global governance and international development.
+He is a former Vice Chancellor of the Lahore Univeristy of Management Sciences (LUMS), Pakistan and currently a Professor of International Relations, Earth and Environment at Boston University.

-Prior to returning to his native Pakistan, Dr Najam served as the Vice Chancellor of the Lahore Univeristy of Management Sciences (LUMS), Pakistan, and as the Frederick S. Pardee Professor of Global Public Policy at Boston University and the Director of the Pardee Centre for the Study of the Longer-Range Future.
-He has now returned to Boston Univeristy where he is is the Distinguished Professor of International Relations and also of Geography and the Environment.
-He is a Visiting Professor of Negotiation and Diplomacy at the Fletcher School of Law and Diplomacy, Tufts Univeristy, and at the Massachusetts Institute of Technology (MIT).
+Dr Najam has served as the Vice Chancellor of the Lahore Univeristy of Management Sciences (LUMS), Pakistan, and as the Frederick S. Pardee Professor of Global Public Policy at Boston University and the Director of the Pardee Centre for the Study of the Longer-Range Future.
+He has now returned to Boston Univeristy where he is is the Distinguished Professor of International Relations, Earth and Environment.
+Earlier he has taught at the Fletcher School of Law and Diplomacy, Tufts Univeristy, and at the Massachusetts Institute of Technology (MIT).

 He has frequently served as advisor to international organizations and nongovernmental organizations, and to governments in the developing and industrialized countries on issues related to environment and development, globalization, development policy, and higher education.